The Dos & Don’ts of Recruiting

 Don’t: Be so one-sided in the interview

-It’s a candidate market and that means as much as this person is selling themselves and their talents, you need to be doing the same.
-To better the candidate experience and even the playing field, don’t spend the entire interview grilling them with questions and not acknowledging what they can expect in return.
-This needs to be a two-way street and they want to know upfront—how are they benefiting from joining your organization?
+It's a candidate market, and that means as much as this person is selling themselves and their talents, you need to be doing the same.
+To better the candidate experience and even the playing field, don't spend the entire interview grilling them with questions and not acknowledging what they can expect in return.
+This needs to be a two-way street, and they want to know upfront—how are they benefiting from joining your organization?
 Why does your company deserve them?
 Odds are, they are considering other options.
-So, bringing up your value propositions could be impactful in their overall impression, experience, and decision.
+So, bringing up your value propositions could impact their overall impression, experience, and decision.

 Do: Make the candidate feel good about the potential of joining your team

 This should be the fun part!
 Talk about all the things your company has to offer and what you love about the organization that brought and kept you on board so far!

 - What are the benefits like?